OctopusDeploy/blog/blog/2025-05/what-gitops-changes-about-elevated-access/index.md

 - Controlled suspension of reconciliation.
 Sometimes, you must temporarily disable the GitOps agent to prevent it from overwriting a manual change made during incident response.
 You should log and time-bound this suspension, and include procedures to reconcile safely afterward.
 - Post-incident recovery.
 After manual intervention, have a defined process for reconciling the system back to the desired state, committing required changes to Git, and re-enabling automatic reconciliation.

 These situations should be rare.
 Ideally, releases have already passed through multiple environments that closely mirror production in both infrastructure and configuration.
+If you experience an issue where you find your developers or engineers need to access environments directly, after the issue is resolved, question why.
+Could they have achieved the same outcome by using other systems and tooling?
+Is there an element of education and training required?
+Is there a need to implement supplimentary tooling or processes to help troubleshoot and resolve issues that surface after deployment?
+Work on fixing it, and implementing that fix in your process so it doesn't occur again.

 Releasing to production shouldn't be a production.

 ## The evolving access conversation
 GitOps won't immediately eliminate the need for you to have a process for elevated production access, but it should help make it an exception rather than a routine operation.
 You must treat Git and GitOps tooling with the same care and control as production infrastructure.
 The fundamentals still apply; they apply in more places and different places than you're used to.